Ophthalmology Practice Valuation 2025 Benchmarks

 Practices that have diversified beyond traditional clinic visits may achieve higher multiples by demonstrating:

-Optical retail operations generating cash-pay revenue, provided optical is a meaningful revenue and EBITDA driver (in some practices it can be a distraction)
+Optical retail operations generating cash-pay revenue, provided optical is a meaningful revenue and EBITDA driver

 A healthy premium lens and laser cataract surgery offering

-Appropriate LASIK volumes
+Appropriate Lasik volumes

 Diagnostic imaging (OCT, visual fields, fundus photography)